The Terminator | Terminator 2: Judgement Day

 Sarah Connor shoots the T-800 with a Barrett sniper rifle firing depleted uranium rounds, which was a weapon that existed in 1984.
 Every type of weapon used in a previous Terminator film can be seen in Pops' armoury.
 The weapons that the Resistance used in the future battles were modified AK-47 rifles; when you absolutely positively have to kill every mother-Terminator in the room, accept no substitute.
 Fifty working guns were used in the Future War scenes and a typical take would use 3,000 rounds.

-It is apparent that the makers of Terminator Genisys wrote detailed notes of everything that happened in The Terminator and Terminator 2: Judgement Day - and then divided them up into two piles: 'Things to Blatantly Copy' and 'Things to Contradict'.
+It appears obvious that the makers of Terminator Genisys noted everything that happened in The Terminator and Terminator 2: Judgement Day in detail - and then divided the results into two piles: 'Things to Blatantly Copy' and 'Things to Contradict'.

 The film fared poorly in the box office, behind Jurassic World, Pixar's Inside Out and Illumination's Minions.
 Terminator Genisys had a production budget of $155 million and, after taking into account the amount spent on advertising, marketing and purchasing all the Terminator rights across all formats and territories, needed to earn over $400 million to break even.
 It made $440 million, only $90 million of which was in North America.
 This made it the first Hollywood film to earn $400 million worldwide without grossing $100 million in North America and the first US film to earn over $100 million in China and less than $100 million in the States.

 Various merchandising was released to coincide with the film.
-A making of titled Terminator Genisys: Resetting the Future was published.
+A making of book titled Terminator Genisys: Resetting the Future was published.
 According to the blurb on the back it claimed to be the ultimate insider's guide to the most thrilling Terminator adventure yet - only for this promise to be a lie.
-Inside, disappointingly the book is not about Terminator 2: Judgement Day at all, merely Terminator Genisys instead.
+Inside, disappointingly the book is not about Terminator 2: Judgement Day at all.

-The film was intended to be the first in a new Terminator trilogy, with a film due to be made a year until the US Terminator rights return to James Cameron in 2019 under US copyright law8, however following its disastrous box office performance – failing to break even in America - plans to make sequels were shelved.
-Paramount Pictures announced that instead of making another Terminator film, it would make Baywatch (2017) starring the Rock instead.
+The film was intended to be the first in a new Terminator trilogy, with one film due to be made each year until the US Terminator rights returned to James Cameron in 2019 under US copyright law9, however following its disastrous box office performance – failing to break even in America - plans to make sequels were shelved.
+Paramount Pictures announced that instead of making another Terminator film, it would make Baywatch (2017) starring Dwayne 'the Rock' Johnson instead.